North Shore Railway Modellers' Association, Inc

 Dungog won the trophies for "Best Model Railway Layout" and the "Best Australian Prototype Layout - Club" at the AMRA Exhibition, Liverpool, October 2011.

-Mainline Mark 2
+Mainline Mark 2 (retired and sold)

 This 00/H0 gauge layout, which consists of a double-track elongated cross-over figure-of-eight, was constructed in modules and was intended to show off trains of all nations in a continuous "main line" setting.
 It was improved and enlarged over the years, like Mainline Mark 1 before it, but the decision was taken to dispose of it to make room for other, new, layouts.
 Consequently, the layout has been sold and has a new home in Tasmania.